 - Be a U.S. citizen or eligible non-citizen

-- You must be pursuing a certificate in a program (career major) that has been approved for Title IV eligibility
+- Be pursuing a certificate in a program (career major) which has been approved for Title IV eligibility

-- You must maintain Satisfactory Academic Progress for your career major
+- Maintain Satisfactory Academic Progress in your program

-- If you have previous loans or grants, you must not be in default on any loans or owe a repayment on any grants
+- Not be in default on a previous loan or owe a repayment on any grants

 See information on how withdrawing from your academic program will impact your Federal Student Aid.
 For additional information on how withdrawing impacts your tuition, visit the Cost to Attend webpage.

 Dependent students must include the information for their parent(s) on the FAFSA.
 Please keep in mind that you must be able to answer "yes" to at least one question in Step 3 of the FAFSA to be considered independent, even if you are self-supporting and file your own taxes.
 If you have no contact with your parents and don't know where they live, or if you've left home due to an abusive situation, fill out the FAFSA form and immediately contact the Financial Aid Office at 405.717.4315 to set up an appointment to discuss your situation.